anders130/modulix/README.md

 A library for creating modularized nixos configurations, built upon [haumea](https://github.com/nix-community/haumea).

-Please have a look at [lib](./lib) for more information about the library functions.

 ## Usage

 To use this library, you need to have enabled the following experimental features: